Julie OberwiseJulie Oberwise

 Welcome Kindergarten Parents!

 Thank you for choosing District 135!
-If you are interested in registering your child for the 2014-15 school year, you may come to the District Administration Center with all necessary documentation (as listed on the flyer below) at the following dates and times:
+If you are interested in registering your child for the 2014-15 school year, you may come to the District Administration Center with all necessary documentation (as listed on the flyer below).

 - The Kindergarten Registration Flyer